astariul/astariul.github.io/about.md

 ## Story time

 I grew up in France, next to Lyon.
-Pretty normal childhood, along with Pokemon and other computer games.
+Pretty normal childhood, along with Pokemon and other computer games like any 90' kids.

 I discovered computer science through calculator programming during my highschool classes.
 Choosing a computer science education was a pretty natural choice.